RazanArmouti/Guessing-Game/README.md

 2. change the body color
 3. added new elements on index.html
 4. added new js code for question 6 and 7 using for and while loops, if and switch statement

+# modified the app.js file 28th of july,2021
+1. orgnize the code used functions feature